VRexpert/Database/README.md

 replacement location: backend/src/...

-"(Important) Run npm run build firstly after the changement of the files"
+"(Important) Run "npm run build" firstly after the changement of the script"

 "(Important) Only Collection Type Builder will be configured <no internal data>"